Majikah/majik-signature/README.md

 - **Byte-for-byte content consistency** — the same bytes must be passed to both `sign()` and `verify()`.
 For strings, both sides must use UTF-8; for JSON, both sides must use the same `JSON.stringify()` output.
 - **Key upgrade** — legacy `MajikKey` accounts without signing keys must be re-imported via `importFromMnemonicBackup()` before signing.
 Check with `key.hasSigningKeys`.
 - **TSA trust** — the library verifies a TSA signature cryptographically, but trusting *which* TSA identity to accept is your application's decision.
+- **Timestamp trust level in order verification** — a self-reported (non-TSA) timestamp is tamper-evident but not independently attested; a signer could set their local clock to anything.
+Always check `result.usesUnattestedTimestamp` before treating an order result as strong proof rather than a claim.
+- **Chain anchor submission and confirmation** — this SDK never talks to a blockchain itself.
+Submitting the memo from `buildChainAnchorMemo()` and confirming the transaction is entirely your (or a companion product's) responsibility before calling `registerChainAnchor()`.

 ### What NOT to Do